mozilla/mortar-game-stub/README.md

 The is a small template that comes with a working game where you can move the player around.
 Use this to start your game!

+If you look in `www/js/app.js,` you'll see that this comes with a basic render loop, a player enttiy, and an input library.

 This is part of the [mortar](https://github.com/mozilla/mortar/) template collection for building Open Web Apps.